 The overview is essentially a recap of the points you covered during your first consultation with the client.
 If you had already agreed on anything during that first phone call or meeting, i.e., a ballpark price estimate, the general needs that must be addressed, the goals they want to achieve through website design/redesign, mention them in the overview.
 In case of an international phone call, such as from the US to France, make sure you include detailed breakthrough of the steps the lead needs to take in the overview.

-Recapping the important points of that first meeting is one way to show that you pay attention to the client.
-Communicate as best as you can how well you understand their business, their goals, and that you want to help them achieve their target business milestones and goals.
+Sending a meeting recap with the important points is an effective way to show that you pay attention to the client.
+It communicates how well you understand their business, their goals, and your commitment to helping them achieve their target milestones.

 This is an optional section, and you can make this as short as necessary.
 A brief personal bio is helpful if you’re pitching to a client for the first time.
 They don’t know who you are, and they probably haven’t seen your portfolio yet.
 They’re most likely checking out other companies and service providers, as well: it wouldn’t hurt to put your best foot forward by telling them relevant facts about yourself.